wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 > [AZURE.NOTE] When following the steps, you will be prompted to enter a **Common Name**, such as `www.contoso.com`.
 For wildcard certificates, this value should be \*.domainname (for example, \*.contoso.com).
 If you need to support both a wildcard name like \*.contoso.com and a root domain name like contoso.com, you can use a wildcard subjectAltName certificate.
 >
-> Elliptic Curve Cryptography (ECC) certificates are supported with Azure Websites; however, they are relatively new and you should work with your CA on the exact steps to create the CSR.
+> Elliptic Curve Cryptography (ECC) certificates are supported with Azure Web App; however, they are relatively new and you should work with your CA on the exact steps to create the CSR.

 You may also need to obtain **[intermediate certificates](http://en.wikipedia.org/wiki/Intermediate_certificate_authorities)** (also known as chain certificates), if these are used by your CA. The use of intermediate certificates is considered more secure than 'unchained certificates', so it is common for a CA to use them.
 Intermediate certificates are often provided as a separate download from the CAs website.
 The steps in this article provide steps to ensure that any intermediate certificates are merged with the certificate uploaded to your apps.